Careers

 If so, the Talking Therapies Team at Hull and East Yorkshire Mind would like to hear from you.

-The hourly rate for our self-employed Counsellors / Therapists is £25 per hour (including admin)
+The hourly rate for our self-employed Counsellors / Therapists is £27 per hour (including admin and travel).

 Before applying, please ensure that you read the attached document here to check that you meet the criteria.